 The finish line

-The PlayStation 4 has a fantastic line-up of sim-quality racing games and a number of wheels that will make your experience even more enjoyable.
-If you're looking for the wheel to jump in with though, the Thrustmaster T300 RS is the place to start.
+The PS4 and PS5 have a fantastic line-up of sim-quality racing games and several wheels that will make your experience even more enjoyable.
+If you're looking for the wheel to jump in with, though, the Thrustmaster T300 RS is the place to start.

-It's good for both newcomers and more experienced racers alike with a strong balance of features and price.
-It also supports a selection of alternative rims, including a pretty awesome looking Ferrari F1 replica.
-Thrustmaster has a big ecosystem of accessories, too, so once you're in with the T300 RS you'll be able to gradually build up your rig and carry over your additional parts as and when you decide to upgrade your wheel.
+It's good for newcomers and more experienced racers alike with a strong balance of features and price.
+It also supports a selection of alternative rims, including a pretty awesome-looking Ferrari F1 replica.
+Thrustmaster has a big ecosystem of accessories, too, so once you're in with the T300 RS, you'll be able to gradually build up your rig and carry over your additional parts as and when you decide to upgrade your wheel.

 Credits — The team that worked on this guide